ms-iot/iot-adk-addonkit/Tools/README.md

     This will create a cab file under `$env:BUILD_DIR\<product>\<Config>\$env:BSP_VERSION`
 8. You can upload this cab in the DUC portal.

-## Supported Functionality listing
+## Supported powershell commands

-The supported functionality are listed below in logical groups.
+The supported commands are listed below in logical groups.

 | Function Name | Alias      |  CmdTools  | Remarks |
 | :------------ |:-----------|:----------------|:--------|